lkodinsson/MARS/Basic/PHB.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 Use a wielded item with the block feature to block all incoming attacks or spells coming from in front of you, adding its block value to your damage reduction.
-If this action is used to block projectiles, add its block value to your armour class instead.
-While blocking you cannot see in front of you.
+If this action is used to block projectiles, add its block value to your armour rating instead.

 #### Brandish